yakutwrld/yakut/README.md

 ### Wassup! 👋

-My neme is yakut, im a Web and Software developer.
+My name is yakut, im a Web and Software developer.

 Developer of [Reigon](https://discord.gg/reigon).
 I can code Discord bots, plugins in Java, and websites.
 Besides software, another hobby of mine is taking pics of things i see and things that fascinate me.
 I love taking pics of the places i visit, they are all memories for me hahaha.
 I also spend time outside with ppl who are dear to me.
 Even tho I love software, spending time with my loved ones is another joy for me.